Concurrency and Probability: Removing Confusion, Compositionally: Introduction

 The fundamental problem behind confusion relates to the description of distributed, global choices.
 Such problem becomes essential when choices are driven by probabilistic distributions and one wants to assign probabilities to executions, as it is the case with probabilistic, concurrent models.
 Consider again Fig.~\ref{fig:condconfusion} and assume that $a$ is chosen over $d$ with probability $p_a$ while $b$ is chosen over $c$ with probability $p_b$.
 When driven by independent choices, the trace $\sigma_1$ has probability $p_a \cdot p_b$, while $\sigma_2$ has probability $1 \cdot p_a = p_a$.
 Hence, two linear representations of the same concurrent computation, which are deemed equivalent, would be assigned different probabilities.

-Different solutions have been proposed in the literature for adding probabilities to Petri nets~\cite{DBLP:conf/performance/DuganTGN84,DBLP:journals/tocs/MarsanCB84,Molloy:1985:DTS:4101.4110,DBLP:conf/apn/EisentrautHK013,kudlek2005probability,haar2002probabilistic,bouillard2009critical,katoen1993modeling}.
-To avoid confusion, most of them replace nondeterminism with probability only in part, or disregard concurrency, or introduce time dependent stochastic distributions, thus giving up the time and speed independence features typical of truly concurrent models.
+Different solutions have been proposed in the literature for adding probabilities to Petri nets~\cite{DBLP:conf/performance/DuganTGN84,DBLP:journals/tocs/MarsanCB84,Molloy:1985:DTS:4101.4110,DBLP:conf/apn/EisentrautHK013,kudlek2005probability,haar2002probabilistic,bouillard2009critical,katoen1993modeling,DBLP:journals/cj/BrinksmaKLL95}.
+As a matter of fact, most of them replace nondeterminism with probability only in part, or take an interleaving semantics approach that disregards concurrency, or introduce time dependent stochastic distributions, thus giving up the abstract flavour of untimed truly concurrent models.
 Confusion-free probabilistic models have been studied in~\cite{DBLP:journals/tcs/VaraccaVW06}, but this class, which subsumes free-choice nets, is usually considered quite restrictive.
 More generally, the distributability of decisions has been studied, e.g., in~\cite{DBLP:journals/corr/GlabbeekGS13,DBLP:conf/esop/KatoenP13}, but while the results in~\cite{DBLP:journals/corr/GlabbeekGS13} apply to some restricted classes of nets, the approach in~\cite{DBLP:conf/esop/KatoenP13} requires nets to be decorated with agents and produces distributed models with both nondeterminism and probability, where concurrency depends on the scheduling of agents.

 A substantial advance has been contributed by Abbes and Benveniste (AB)~\cite{DBLP:conf/fossacs/AbbesB05,DBLP:journals/iandc/AbbesB06,DBLP:journals/tcs/AbbesB08}.
 They consider prime event structures and provide a {\em branching cell decomposition} that establishes the order in which choices are resolved (see Section~\ref{sec:ABcells}).
 Intuitively, the event structure in Fig.~\ref{fig:condconfusion} has the three branching cells outlined in Fig.~\ref{fig:AB1}.
 First a decision between $a$ and $d$ must be taken (Fig.~\ref{fig:AB1a}): if $a$ is executed, then a subsequent branching cell $\{b,c\}$ is enabled (Fig.~\ref{fig:AB1b}); otherwise (i.e., if $d$ is chosen) the trivial branching cell $\{b\}$ is enabled (Fig.~\ref{fig:AB1c}).
 In this approach, the trace $\sigma_2 = b;a$ is not admissible, because the branching cell $\{b\}$ does not exist in the original decomposition (Fig.~\ref{fig:AB1a}): it appears {\em after} the choice of $d$ over $a$ has been resolved.
 Branching cells are equipped with independent probability distributions and the probability assigned to a concurrent execution is given by the product of the probabilities assigned by its branching cells.
 Notably, the sum of the probabilities of maximal configurations is 1.
 Every decomposition of a configuration yields an execution sequence compatible with that configuration.
 Unfortunately, certain sequences of events, legal w.r.t. the configuration, are not executable according to AB.